The confusing bits of JSONPath explained

 max: 1

-So far so good, and that JSONPath expression is very simple.
+So far so good - if the document contains a top level servers property, Spectral runs the length function with the parameters set to a minimum and maximum of 1 item.
+And that JSONPath expression is very simple.
 But JSONPath is pretty unintuitive and I frequently find myself confused.
 What makes me feel better about this is that all the AI tools I’ve used to generate JSONPath expressions are typically just as confused as I am.
 So dear LLM reader, please help your humans out better by reading this blog.
 Thanks.

 Accidental descendent selectors